 4. You can do whatever you want in your newsletter.
-You don’t have to do video just because everyone is doing video.
-You can write a letter, share a quote, share a photo, share a podcast or simple audio recording.
-As long as it’s something that makes your customers feels good and relates to your business in some way, it’s fine to share.
-In most cases it won’t even look like a traditional newsletter.
+You don’t have to do a video just because everyone is doing the video.
+Write a letter, share a quote, share a photo, share a podcast, or simple audio recording.
+As long as it’s something that makes your customers feel good and relates to your business in some way, it’s fine to share.
+In most cases, it won’t even look like a traditional newsletter.

 5. Tell stories.
 Even if you don’t write letters, you can slip in a three-sentence anecdote that makes your readers feel connected to you and your business.

 6. Make it easy!
 If you’re struggling, don’t choose the most complex format out there.

 7. You can repurpose.
 Take images or text from Instagram or your blog, and use it in your newsletter.
 A blog can become a newsletter.
 Or a newsletter can become a blog.
 A quote you tweet can become the center of an email.